 While large hardware store chains may include trees in their garden departments, they generally have limited selection and uncertain local suitability.
-Low-quality trees often develop problems that require more maintenance and reduce the tree benefits, and they may even die within a few years.
+Low quality trees (with poor form and root structure) of any size often develop problems that require extensive maintenance and reduce the tree benefits, and they may even die within a few years.

-For more information about how to select a healthy tree, we recommend the Arbor Tree Foundation guide to help you find a quality tree.
+For more information about how to select a healthy tree, we recommend the International Society of Arboriculture guide to help you find a quality tree.